Exercises (2231)

 Individual work

-Lying on your stomach, arms and legs stretched out and slightly raised from the floor.
+Prone position, arms and legs stretched out in extension of the body and raised off the floor.
 Hold the position you have assumed.

 Lighten: